 It is almost Food Revolution Day!
-On May 15th, and over the following days, there will be Food Revolution Day events taking place around the globe.
+On May 20th, and over the following days, there will be Food Revolution Day events taking place around the globe.
 Quick reminder: Food Revolution Day is an initiative created and championed by chef Jamie Oliver.
 Supporters of Food Revolution Day believe in the need for food education to be brought back to school curriculum…around the globe.
 With food knowledge, comes health and a better future for our children.
 As I said, events will be taking place in communities around the world.
 Our family has decided to take on host a Food Revolution Day party with kids at our house.
-Yep, we are throwing a hands on cooking party in our very own kitchen and you can too.
+Yep, we are throwing our 2nd annual hands on cooking party in our very own kitchen and you can too.

 How to Host A Food Revolution Day Party with Kids

 Where to have the party – The first thing to consider is your space.
 Do you have a space in your house to host a food party?
 We don’t all have giant kitchens that can accommodate a huge number of kids…my kitchen is tiny.
 But, who said the party has to take place in the kitchen?
 It is easy to transform a dining room table into a work surface for cooking – with the addition of a plastic table cloth and cutting boards you have a work surface.
 Remove the chairs from your space, food preparation is typically a standing activity.
 Still worried about not having enough space?
 Take the party outside or to your basement.
 Be creative and don’t be afraid to cook outside the box.